C4Q/AC-Android/cohort_5.4/unit_03/03_08_JSON_parsing.md

 ...
 ```

 Now, on to the tricky part - we'll need to map each of these values to a Java Data Model object schema into which we may store these values.
 This is also uncreatively known as a **POJO**, or "Plain Old Java Object".
-So dumb.
+Silly, I know - but names are hard sometimes.

 In essence, we'll need to create a class that can hold all the values of the objects we wish to parse.
 For the data we are parsing today, we can use a class like this, with a constructor, and setters/getters for each member variable: